anbox/anbox/README.md

 image based on the [Android Open Source Project](https://source.android.com/).
 The used image is currently based on Android 7.1.1

-## Supported Linux Distributions

-At the moment we officially support the following Linux distributions:

- * Ubuntu 18.04 (bionic)
- * Ubuntu 20.04 (focal)

-However all other distributions supporting snap packages should work as well as long as they provide the mandatory kernel modules (see [documentation](https://github.com/anbox/anbox/blob/master/docs/install.md#install-necessary-kernel-modules)).

 ## Install and Run Android Applications

 You can install Android applications from the command line using adb.